-a) Amendments to accounting principles and IFRS interpretations applied from I January 2022
+a) Amendments to accounting principles and IFRS interpretations applied from 1 January 2022

-The following amendments to accounting principles and IFRS interpretations were applied for the first time starting from 1 January 2022 b) Accounting principles coming into force after 31 December 2022
+The following amendments to accounting principles and IFRS interpretations were applied for the first time starting from 1 January 2022:

-- amendments to IFRS3 Business Combinations; IAS16 Property, Plant and Equipment; IAS 37 Provisions, Contingent Liabilities and Contingent Assets. - Annual Improvements 2018-2020: the amendments were made to IFRS 1 First-time Adoption of International Financial Reporting Standards, to IFRS 9 Financial Instruments, to IAS 41 Agriculture and to the Illustrative Examples of IFRS 16 Leases.
+- amendments to IFRS3 Business Combinations; IAS16 Property, Plant and Equipment; IAS 37 Provisions, Contingent Liabilities and Contingent Assets. - Annual Improvements 2018-2020: the amendments were made to IFRS 1 Firsttime Adoption of International Financial Reporting Standards, to IFRS 9 Financial Instruments, to IAS 41 Agriculture and to the Illustrative Examples of IFRS 16 Leases.